Environmental Sciences (EEES)

 [3 credit hours]

-Field exercises relevant to data collection, data analysis, and use of standard field methods and equipment in local ecosystems around Toledo.
-Field trips will focus on developing testable hypotheses, collecting data to answer those hypotheses using standard methods and equipment, analyzing data, and writing and presenting results in a scientific format.
+Hands on active-learning course exploring a range of commonly used field and lab exercises used in environmental sciences.
+Activities will focus on data collection, data analysis, and use of standard field and lab methods relevant to local environmental issues.
+Exercises will focus on developing testable hypotheses, collecting data to answer those hypotheses using standard methods and equipment, analyzing data, and writing and presenting results in a scientific format.

 Prerequisites: EEES 2150 with a minimum grade of C- or EEES 2100 with a minimum grade of C-